timurtu/markdown-text-editor/README.md

-# Markup - The Markdown Editor for Everyone
+# The Markdown Editor for Everyone

  ![alt text][screenshot]